-Man reunites with family after decades with help of a map
+Map helps Chinese man reunite with his family after decades

 As Li walked toward her, he collapsed on the ground in emotion.
 Lifted up by his younger brother and sister, he finally hugged his mother.

-Li choked when speaking about his father, who has passed away.
+Li choked up when speaking about his father, who has passed away.
 Now the father of two teenage children, Li said he will take his family to visit his father’s grave with all his aunts and uncles during Lunar New Year celebrations next month.

 “It’s going to be a real big reunion,” he said.
 “I want to tell him that his son is back.”